|Nutrition Facts (per serving)|

 Prepare the beans by soaking and de-hulling 2 days in advance.

 Place the beans into a sturdy blender and begin to pulse until smooth.
 Add 1/4 cup of water at a time to facilitate the blending process.

 Add the onion, ginger, and Scotch Bonnet pepper to the blender.

 Pulse until smooth.

 Add the sea salt flakes and mix them into the batter.

 Heat up the cooking oil in a small- to medium-sized saucepan.

 Test the readiness of the oil by adding a shaved piece of ginger.
 If it sizzles and rises to the top, the oil is hot enough.

-5. Using a tablespoon to scoop the batter, spoon about 5 tablespoons of batter into the oil.
+Using a tablespoon to scoop the batter, spoon about 5 tablespoons of batter into the oil.
 You will see them puff up into round balls.

-Serve as a snack with a pepper sauce such as sauce rouge as pictured, or a tomato gravy.
-You can also enjoy it the traditional Hausa breakfast way, with porridge known as Hausa koko.
+Serve as a snack with hot pepper sauce or tomato gravy.
+You can also enjoy them the traditional Hausa breakfast way, with porridge known as hausa koko.